katharinalisalin/demo-bug-template/contribution.md

 As maintainers of Material for MkDocs, we strive to create a positive and supportive community, where all members are treated with respect and dignity.
 We believe in upholding high standards of behavior and conduct.
-Therefore, we request all contributors to keep the following values in mind when working within this project's environment:
+Therefore, we request all contributors to stick to our [Code of Conduct] and keep the following values in mind when working within this project's environment:

 - treat the community and the maintainers with respect
 - use welcoming, inclusive and respectful language